 The Code of GPP establishes guidelines for sampling.
 It prohibits members from offering or supplying samples with the aim of seeking or rewarding prescription practices.
 The Code also forbids any trade of samples.
 Members are required to have full and up-to-date control of their samples, including their manufacture, storage, delivery to regional coordinators or others, and provision to medical representatives and physicians.
-We always recommend that our clients have strict control of product samples as there have been cases of resale of said samples.
+We always recommend that our clients have strict control of product samples as there have been cases where samples have been resold.